widelands/widelands/doc/sphinx/source/tutorial.rst

 .. note::

+   Keep in mind that widelands won't do anything else while the coroutine is running, that's why the call to :func:`sleep` is very important.
+   If a call to :func:`sleep` is missing, widelands will hang – or even the whole operating system may stall for an extended period of time - until Widelands is force-closed.

-   Keep in mind that widelands won't do anything else while you're coroutine is running, so if you plan to do long running tasks consider adding some calls to :func:`sleep` here and there so that widelands can act and update the user interface.
+   If you plan to do long running tasks always add some calls to :func:`sleep` here and there so that widelands can act and update the user interface.

 Let's consider a final example on how coroutines can interact with each other.